-Anna Wasescha became the sixth president of Middlesex Community College in June of 2011.
-Previously she had been the provost at Minnesota State Community and Technical College in Fergus Falls.
+Anna Wasescha has served as president of Middlesex Community College since June of 2011.
+Previously she was the provost at Minnesota State Community and Technical College in Fergus Falls.
 In her career in higher education, she has worked in both student and academic affairs, in two and four-year institutions, and in both the public and private sectors.

 Wasescha has an undergraduate degree in English Literature, a master’s degree in higher education, and a doctoral degree in educational policy and administration, all from the University of Minnesota.
 Her husband is a professor emeritus in East Asian History at Hamline University in St. Paul.
-Her daughter is a graduate student in resource economics at the University of British Columbia.
-As a family, they are committed to citizen participation, environmental activism, world travel, local food, and lively conversations about politics and the arts.
+Her daughter is a senior program associate in the Sustainability Collaborative at George Washington University.
+As a family, they are committed to citizen participation, environmentalism, world travel, local food, and lively conversations about politics and the arts.